mediaprophet/humanitarian-equity-framework/README.md

 * CLAIMS\_PROCEDURE.md: Guidelines for making claims on contributed work.
 * Additional metadata files (e.g., CONTRIBUTORS.rdf, COST\_MODEL.json) for tracking costs and attributions.

+## Further work items include;
+- More Granular Classes: Refine the classes (e.g., different types of contributors – individual, organization, automated system).
+- Specific Valuation Models: Define more specific classes for different valuation models (e.g., HourlyRateValuation, FixedPriceValuation).
+- Provenance Tracking: Add properties to track the origin and validation of contribution data.
+(Who submitted it?
+When?
+Was it reviewed?)
+- Blockchain Integration: Link this ontology to blockchain identifiers for transactions and smart contracts. (e.g., a property linking a ResourceContribution to a specific micropayment transaction).
+- OWL, SHACL and related Formats: Convert the Turtle syntax into Semantic Web formats (e.g.,OWL, ShACL, RIF, RuleML, ORDL, CogAI, etc) for more powerful reasoning capabilities.

 ## **Inspection and Limited Access**